-The use of halls of residence is age-related.
-They are particularly important for first-year students.
-The share of German first-year students in halls of residence is 14 per cent.
-In many places, there are long waiting lists at the start of the winter semester.
+Use is clearly age-dependent.
+Halls of residence are especially important for first-year students.
+In many places, there are long waiting lists at the beginning of the winter semester.

-The availability of affordable accommodation at short notice is particularly important for international students, as their monthly budgets are on average about 10 per cent lower than those of German students and many students only come for one or two semesters to Germany for a study period abroad.
+They depend on the cheap accommodation that is available at short notice: Monthly budgets are on average a good 10 per cent lower than for German students and many only come to Germany for one or two semesters to study.